Site logo

 What’s the Cost of a Turkoman Horse?

-It’s difficult to estimate the price of the original Turkoman horse since the breed is long extinct.
+It’s difficult to estimate the price of the original Turkoman horse, as the breed is now extinct.
 But their descendants aren’t too difficult to find, and we can easily determine their going rates.

 An Akhal Teke horse costs $5,000 to $35,000 in the open market, depending mainly on the age and pedigree.

 Expect even higher prices for active racing and show horses.
-For instance, an active dressage Akhal Teke can easily command $150,000, while racing stallions, at their peak, cost $200,000+.
+For instance, an active dressage Akhal Teke can easily command $150,000, while racing stallions at their peak can cost $200,000+.

 So, consider a very young foal or a veteran older than 20 years if on a budget.
 The horses only live for 25 years on average.
 Therefore, most owners will let go of 20-year-olds for as little as $5,000.